 Nothing screams summer more than a mound of ice cream sitting atop a waffle cone or a banana split sundae with all the fixings.
-Sure, finding ice cream shops in New Jersey isn’t hard—but beyond the usual dairy bars and ice cream shops, why not go back in time to experience an old-fashioned ice cream parlor that gives everyone a bit of nostalgia?
-From a 1950’s inspired diner setting to a classic with a starring role in the last Sopranos episode to singing waiters belting out Broadway’s best, you can’t beat the atmosphere of an old school ice cream parlor or the taste of their homemade confections.
-Read on for the best places to go in the state, and get ready to go back in time (along with the most delish treats).
-Ice cream shops in New Jersey are always a favorite, but if you want more sweetness, check out these sweet dessert spots in NJ. (featured photo credit: @coolscoopsnorthwildwood)
+Sure, finding ice cream shops in New Jersey isn’t hard—but beyond the usual dairy bars and ice cream shops, why not experience an old-fashioned ice cream parlor that gives everyone a bit of nostalgia?
+From a 1950s-inspired diner setting to a classic with a starring role in the last Sopranos episode to singing waiters belting out Broadway’s best, you can’t beat the atmosphere of an old-school ice cream parlor or the taste of their homemade confections.
+Read on for some of the best ice cream shops in New Jersey with a retro feel, and if you’re craving cake, check out these sweet dessert spots in NJ. (featured photo credit: @coolscoopsnorthwildwood)

 Ice Cream Shops in New Jersey with an Old-Fashioned Twist

 This Bergen County staple has been around since 1928, selling homemade ice cream and delectable chocolate candies.
 The store switches over to an old-school ice cream shop in the warmer months to highlight its homemade ice cream (recipes that have stayed the same since the 1930s) – sold in cups, on cones, and even in pints – plus sweet novelties such as ice cream and fruit pops, ice cream pies, ice cream sandwiches, and more.
 They also have an ice cream truck for private parties serving their popular frozen treats.